 1. Fine Silver

-While every type of silver alloy will eventually tarnish, fine silver’s high purity gives it more tarnish resistance than silver alloys with higher amounts of copper, such as sterling silver.
+While every type of silver will eventually tarnish, fine silver’s high purity gives it more tarnish resistance than silver alloys with higher amounts of copper, such as sterling silver.

 Pure silver jewelry is far less commonplace than sterling silver jewelry.
-As well as being more expensive than sterling, fine silver is a soft material that’s prone to scratches and dents, so it’s not the best type of silver alloy for jewelry.
+As well as being more expensive than sterling, fine silver is a soft material that’s prone to scratches and dents, so it’s not the best type of silver for jewelry.

 If you’re a fan of fine silver jewelry, earrings and necklaces are the safest bet.
 Rings and bracelets are prone to higher wear and tear due to your hands coming into everyday contact with hard objects like door handles, keys, and smartphones.